benbahrenburg/benCoding.BasicGeo/IOS/README.md

 Ti.API.info("can we use reverse geo decoding? " + available.reverseGeoSupported());
 Ti.API.info("can we run in the background? " + available.allowBackgrounding());
 Ti.API.info("can we save battery and use significant change events? " + available.significantLocationChangeMonitoringAvailable());
-Ti.API.info("can we save battery and use significant change events? " + available.significantLocationChangeMonitoringAvailable());
 Ti.API.info("can we determine heading? " + available.headingAvailable());
 Ti.API.info("are location services enabled for this device and app? " + available.locationServicesEnabled());
 Ti.API.info("is region monitoring (geo fencing) available? " + available.regionMonitoringAvailable());